ayushgptaa/SauceKudasai/README.md

 ## Requirements 🧰

-For development, you will only need Node.js and a node global package, Yarn, installed in your environement.
+For development, you will only need Node.js and a node global package, npm or Yarn, installed in your environement.

 ## Install 📦